andisugandi/poting/README.md

 3. Install Ruby Gems dependencies and start the web server:

         $ bundle install
-        $ ruby suffragist.rb

-   Or run with `bundle exec ruby suffragist.rb`.
+        $ bundle exec rackup

-4. Using a browser, go to `http://localhost:4567` and you'll see the application running
+4. Using a browser, go to `http://localhost:9292` and you'll see the application running.